ahmlchannel2025/map-scale-confound-hyperbolic-ontologies/docs/math_issues_to_resolve.md

 =====================================================

-Recorded from Stanford Agentic Review v3 (May 11, 2026)

 1. CONFORMAL LENGTH FORMULA DIRECTION

    Issue: For g = λ² g^E, the arc length is ds = λ ‖dx‖ (multiply by λ).